vesterheim/gold-medalist-portfolio/_artists/knutsen--bruce.md

 ---
 1. How did you get involved in your field of Norwegian folk art?

-I felt an intuitive pull in 1996 to try Folk Art at North House
+I felt an intuitive pull in 1996 to try folk art at North House.

 2. Does Norwegian folk art speak to your identity?
 In what why?

-My heritage in Scandinavian and always enjoyed Folk Art.
+My heritage is Scandinavian and I always enjoyed folk art.

 3. Who or what has influenced your art the most?

 There are multiple instuctures that have influenced me both at North House and at Vesterheim.
 I am gratefule to Harley Rofsol, Gene Tokheim, and Phil Odden to name a few.